vaadin/docs/README.md

 ### Code examples

-You should follow Vaadin best practices when creating code examples in the `src` and `frontend` folders.
+Follow Vaadin best practices when creating code examples in the `src` and `frontend` folders.

 ## Section and article ordering